3 April 2020

 Headmistress Jane Prescott is giving families suggestions for things to do during a lockdown Easter.

 Mrs Prescott is President of the Girls’ Schools Association and Headmistress of Portsmouth High School GDST.
 She says:

+“It’s already been a challenge for parents who have not only had their children at home during the day for the last two weeks, but have also been helping them to access home learning and keep motivated with their school work.
+But now that the Easter holidays are upon us, deciding how to maintain family harmony and keep everyone entertained when we’re still in ‘lockdown’ is going to be on everyone’s minds.
 “With all of these activities, I suggest limiting screen time if at all possible.
 There’ll be plenty of time for that when remote learning is re-established after Easter; that’s when children can use whatever digital device they might have to help with their school work in a safe, secure environment.
 But if children do need to access the Internet for an activity in the meantime, always make sure they can do so safely with adequate supervision.”

 Jane Prescott suggests the following activities:

 - Stage a treasure hunt Easter is the natural time for treasure hunts – create an indoor (and outdoor if you have a garden) hunt with coded clues that only your family will understand.
 You can either have one, big Easter egg as the treasure at the end, or a series of smaller treats positioned as ‘way markers’ as you reach each new stage in the hunt – or something else entirely.